tibco-bnl/workshop-tibco-platform/docs/install-cp-and-dp-on-dockerdesktop-on-wsl/install-cp-dp.md

 Update tp-cp-docker-desktop.yaml with correct values GUI_CP_CONTAINER_REGISTRY_PASSWORD
 Press [Enter] key to continue...

-Step 4.3 Go to the tekton pipeline and check the progress of the installation task
+Step 4.3 Go to the tekton pipeline and check the progress of the installation task.
+It will take 25-45 minutes for the controll plane to be installed.